CR7sewey/e-commerce-api-nodejs/README.md

 - [] if one is missing, send 400 (optional)
 - [] use findOneAndUpdate()
 - [] create token user, attachCookiesToResponse and send back the tokenUser

+- note: Could do differently, with user.name = name and user.email = email and
+then await user.save() - check controller